 This Osaka Travel Guide helps you make the most of your two days in the city.
-It features a well-crafted travel itinerary and a detailed budget for the trip.
+It features a well-crafted itinerary and a detailed budget for the trip.

 Disclaimer: Some information in this Osaka Guide changes too often.
 If you continue reading this article, you agree to cross-check information with concerned authorities.
 Read the site’s full Terms.